anasjy/face-emotion-recognition/README.md

 # face-emotion-recognition
--deep learning and ML project
+1.deep learning and ML project
--the video.py file is for testing
+2.the video.py file is for testing
--the pdf have all presentation including how its works.
+3.the pdf have all presentation including how its works.